jiink/332-database-project/readme.md

 You can test it for yourself in the terminal by opening the MySQL command line, not with `sudo mysql` like before, but with `mysql -u root -p` and then entering the password you came up with.

+### Database initialization

+It's not enough to just set up the webserver and MySQL.
+You also need to initialize the database so there is some data to work off of.

+There's a file called `initialize_db.sql` which will do that.
+Here's how to use it:

+1. Open your terminal.
+1. `cd` to this project's directory.
+1. Enter the MySQL command line.
+1. Type the command `source initialize_db.sql;`

+Then, you should see "Query OK" messages.
+You can check for yourself if it worked by using `SHOW DATABASES;`, `SHOW TABLES;`, etc.